tengkuhafidz/WebSheets-Listing-Page/README.md

 SheetySite 2.0 - Consumer Version
 - [ ] Auto build and deploy directly via Google Sheets
+- [ ] Build landing page to explain SheetySite
+- [ ] Create consumer-friendly explainer material on how to use SheetySite

 ## What's inside? 🧐